 - Salt and pepper to taste, as desired

-Form salmon mixture into round patties then sprinkle remaining panko bread crumbs over each patty.
+- Form the salmon mixture into round patties then sprinkle the remaining panko bread crumbs over each patty.

-To make remoulade, mix all ingredients and season to taste.
-Process in food processor if you’d like a smooth sauce.
+- To make the remoulade, mix all ingredients and season to taste.
+Process in a food processor if you'd like a smooth sauce.

 Recipes adapted from Cindy Peyton and All Recipes.

 This recipe makes 3-4 servings.
 The number of patties depends on the size you make them.

 Amount Per Serving: Calories: 924Total Fat: 79gSaturated Fat: 13gTrans Fat: 0gUnsaturated Fat: 62gCholesterol: 142mgSodium: 1464mgCarbohydrates: 8gFiber: 2gSugar: 3gProtein: 44g